 The more users use the wallet, the more privacy it can provide.

 Since most of the world does not speak English, localization (https://github.com/zkSNACKs/Meta/issues/22) of Wasabi is something to consider.

 Traditional Bitcoin Addresses vs Bech32 Adoption

-Wasabi, in theory could use P2SH over P2WPKH, wrapped segwit addresses, (https://github.com/zkSNACKs/Meta/issues/7) since the ability to spend to bech32 addresses is not quite there yet.
+Wasabi, in theory could use P2SH over P2WPKH, wrapped SegWit addresses, (https://github.com/zkSNACKs/Meta/issues/7)since the ability to spend to bech32 addresses is not yet universal.
 On the other hand, this could be considered a backward-looking short-sighted improvement.

-A way of facilitating funds to make their way into the wallet would be to introduce transitionary P2WPKH over P2SH addresses those would not be checked against Golomb-Rice filters, but rather a single backend query would establish its balance only once, then immediately sweeping the money to a bech32 wallet-managed address: https://github.com/zkSNACKs/Meta/issues/34
+A way of facilitating funds to make their way into the wallet would be to introduce transitionary P2WPKH over P2SH addresses.
+Those would not be checked against Golomb-Rice filters.
+Instead, a single backend query would establish its balance only once, and then immediately sweep the money to a bech32 wallet-managed address: https://github.com/zkSNACKs/Meta/issues/34.

 Wasabi could roll out a NuGet package, enabling developers to build applications with Wasabi.
 It would be also beneficial and not difficult to integrate Wasabi into existing .NET softwares directly, like BTCPay.

-Other non closely Bitcoin related features may be beneficial for the privacy of Wasabi users.
+Other features indirectly related to Bitcoin which may be beneficial for the privacy of Wasabi users: